Cair Paravel Latin School

 In 1980, a small group of families seeking the very best in education for their children founded Cair Paravel School.
 They did not represent a certain church, organization, or political persuasion.
 However, they were friends who shared a common vision for educating their children.

-Several of the founders were greatly influenced by their participation in the Integrated Humanities Program at the University of Kansas.
-They desired to provide an education for their children that would culminate in a similar dynamic learning experience.
-In addition to the KU professors, the greatest influence on the founders was the twentieth century Christian philosopher and author, C.S.
+Several of the founders were shaped by their participation in the Integrated Humanities Program at the University of Kansas.
+They wanted to establish an educational experience that would culminate in similar dynamic learning.
+In addition to KU professors, the greatest influence on the founders was the twentieth century Christian philosopher and author, C.S.
 Lewis.
-It was from his Chronicles of Narnia and the castle of Cair Paravel that the school’s name was adopted.
+The founders adopted the school’s name from Lewis’s Chronicles of Narnia and the castle of Cair Paravel.

-In 1991, a gymnasium and science lab was added to the original building.
+In 1991, a gymnasium and science lab were added to the original building.

 In 1995, a cafeteria and two additional classrooms were added.

 In 2001, CPLS started requiring uniforms for students, and started the uniform closet for families to share and source uniforms for free.
 CPLS found uniforms and grooming standards lead to a more productive learning environment with fewer distractions, allowing students to focus on academics and less on the peer pressure associated with keeping up with the latest fashion trends.

 In 2016, the school discovered a bat colony living in the attic, leading to costly removal and cleanup work.
 Upon final inspection, school leaders found there was much more attic space than previously known.
 Thus began work to add a third level and a contemporary new entryway.
 The bat colony turned into a blessing with the addition of new classroom space in the 2017-2018 school year.

 In the 2016, Ingram’s Business Magazine ranked CPLS #8 on the list of the Top 25 private high schools in a 22-county region surrounding Kansas City, including Lawrence and Topeka, based on ACT scores, student to teacher ratio and other academic data.